 Our Next Almshouse; a new 500-year legacy

-We aim for our new almshouse to set a new benchmark in social sheltered housing for older people in the inner city, both the way it has been designed, but also in the way that we support the lives of those people making it their home within the community they are settling in.
-We intend to build an almshouse that is a community within a community, and to demonstrate the benefit and value that older people can bring to the place they live.
+We aim for our new almshouse to be a new benchmark in the way society considers sheltered housing for older people in the inner city, both from the innovative design and quality of the building, but also in the way that we support the lives of those people making it their home.
+We intend to build an almshouse that forms a community within a community, and to demonstrate the benefit and positive contribution that older people can bring to the places they live.